DoctorWkt/Fuzemsys/README.md

 this into `/opt/fcc/bin/emu6809`.
 This will also install the 6809 include files and the 6809 library.

+## Tests

-After that, change into the `tests` directory and do a `make` to build the test executables.
+With the emulator installed, change into the `tests` directory and do a `make` to build the test executables.
 Now, for example, you can run:

 ```